LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 **Storage**: Enough space to store model files (typically between 2GB and 20GB+).

 **CPU/GPU**: A modern CPU is sufficient.
 An NVIDIA or AMD GPU can improve performance, but it's not required.
-Mac users with M1/M2/M3/M4 chips don’t need a separate GPU.
+Mac users with M1/M2/M3/M4 chips don't need a separate GPU.

 **Operating System**:: Windows (x86/ARM), macOS (M1–M4 recommended), or Linux (x86 with AVX2 support)